franciskershaw/game-of-fives/README.md

 #### Information Architecture
 * Navigation should be non-linear, achieved through clear and obvious buttons that both take a user forward or backwards in their journey without the use of the browser's forward and back controls
-* Hub and spoke structure seems most apprpriate on this occasion without the need for a conventional navigation bar, as the homepage can act as the hub with all spokes (rules modal, difficulty modal and game page) having a route back to the hub via some kind of exit or quit button
+* Hub and spoke structure seems most appropriate on this occasion without the need for a conventional navigation bar, as the homepage can act as the hub with all spokes (rules modal, difficulty modal and game page) having a route back to the hub via some kind of exit or quit button
 * All information should fit within the viewport of a given device, without the need to scroll at all
 * No user should be clicking more than three times to reach the end of their user journey

 ### Skeleton Plane

 In order to properly visualise how my pages would be organised and linked together, I created some low fidelity mockups using [InVision](https://www.invisionapp.com/) - focussing on the design layout for small, medium and large screen sizes.
 The purpose of this process was to double check that the ideas I had begun formulating internally during the structure plane would be faithful to the user stories they were designed to fulfil.
-Any clear issues flagged up at this stage could then be fixed well before coding of the site started in earnest - case in point being that I started wireframing the game in landscape mode before quickly realising that there would be no room on mobile for all of the the required features.
+Any clear issues flagged up at this stage could then be fixed well before coding of the site started in earnest - case in point being that I started wireframing the game in landscape mode before quickly realising that there would be no room on mobile for all of the required features.

 Simplicity was at the forefront of my mind when making my designs, as I wanted to keep the layout of my site as user-friendly and intuitive as possible.
-For me, the main goals of this site would have been threatened by any kind of overcomplicated or unconventional design as the end desitination.
+For me, the main goals of this site would have been threatened by any kind of overcomplicated or unconventional design as the end destination.

 ![homepage](assets/images/homepage.png)
 ![rules modal](assets/images/rulesmodal.png)